top of page

 • They are a non-slippery surface which is important for your chickens to grow without deformities.

 • Also, my favorite part?
 Easy clean-up!
 Every mom’s dream.
-Ha Ha!
+Haha!

-Step #3: Check the temperature of your brooder.
+Check the temperature of your brooder.
 The first week of the chicks’ life, the brooder temp needs to be 95 degrees Fahrenheit.
 After each week, you can lower the temperature by 5 degrees.
 The chicks themselves will be able to determine the correct temperature for you by how they’re sprinkled throughout the brooder.
 If they are snuggled up tight together, they are too cold.
 If they are spread out far away from each other and the heat source, they are too hot.
 If they are sweetly sprinkled throughout the brooder, it’s just right.

 Tips From Annie